11 min read

 An index creates a separate data structure (usually a B-tree) that MySQL uses to locate rows instantly.
 Instead of scanning 1 million rows, it might check only 3-4 index nodes to find your data.

 But indexes aren't free.
 Every time you INSERT, UPDATE, or DELETE a row, MySQL must also update all related indexes.
-That's why blindly adding indexes everywhere can actually slow down your application.
+That's why blindly adding indexes everywhere can actually slow down your application, especially on write-heavy tables with queue workers doing bulk inserts.

 When to Add Database Indexes in Laravel